Just when I thought sandwiches couldn't get any better...this French onion grilled cheese worked its way into my life. And stomach.

 For the Caramelized Onions

-- Heat the olive oil over medium heat in a large pan.
+- Heat the olive oil over medium heat in a large pan or cast iron skillet.
 When it's hot, add the sliced onions.
 Cook and stir often with a wooden spoon until the onions start to soften, about 20 minutes.

 - Add the butter and cook for another 20 minutes, continuing to stir every 2-4 minutes.
 Keep a close eye on your onions that they don't burn.
 Reduce heat if necessary.